neo-ngd/neo-dapi-monorepo/packages/neo-dapi/README.md

 ##### Returns

-`Nep17Balance[]` - array of the Nep17 balance object with the following parameters:
+`Nep17Balance[]` - array of the Nep17 balance object with the following properties:

 - `assetHash: string` - NEP17 asset hash
 - `amount: string` - Integer value of the balance, represented as a String